-Given what is happening currently in our world, I’m invited to review my own possible less-than-appropriate approach to find affection.
-To the best of my knowledge I never laid hands on men without being invited.
+Given what is happening currently in the ‘MeToo’ movement, I’m invited to review my own possible less-than-appropriate approach to find affection.
+To the best of my knowledge I never laid hands on anyone without being invited.
 But, I must say on many occasions I wiled my way into hearts without any concern for the consequences.

 Many of us men, and I speak for myself, went in search of a rare thing called love with very little understanding of what it was.
 I am grateful to have reached a place in the arc of my life that I am less dangerous in the ways of the heart.
 And, I ask for forgiveness for any assaults on tenderness.

 OMG … FACEBOOK !!! — Feb.
 15, 2017

 In a weak moment a couple days ago–and with nothing but time on my hands and a decent internet connection–I did what I never thought imaginable.
 Facebook, or as a friend called it ‘Spacebook,’ entered my realm.